 Tile the area

-Apply Mortar to wall/surface
+Apply Mortar to the wall/surface

 Another option is peel-and-stick tile backsplash mats.
 They bond immediately to the wall when pressed with a grout float.
-Peel-and-stick cuts down on time spent waiting for mortar to dry so you can tile and grout in the same day.
+Peel-and-stick cuts down on the time spent waiting for mortar to dry so you can tile and grout on the same day.
 They aren’t recommended for areas with high moisture, such as shower floors, fireplaces, or steam rooms.

-Apply tiles to wall
+Apply tiles to the wall

-Place a board or buffer on the tile sheet and tape with a rubber mallet.
+Place a board or buffer on the tile sheet and tape it with a rubber mallet.
 Another option is to use your grout float to press the sheet into the mortar firmly.

-Continue installing tile sheets duplicating the previous process.
+Continue installing tile sheets, duplicating the previous process.
 Install spacers between each sheet to maintain the gap between joints.

 Cutting Tile

 Once you get just below the cabinets, cut tile pieces to fit the space if it is more than an inch.
-If you have less than an inch, either install a piece of decorative molding or fill the gap with mortar, depending on how large the gap is.
+If you have less than an inch, install a piece of decorative molding or fill the gap with mortar, depending on how large the gap is.

-Lastly, wait for the mortar to dry based on the required time on the product’s packaging; usually, it’s 24 hours.
+Lastly, please wait for the mortar to dry based on the required time on the product’s packaging; usually, it’s 24 hours.

 Finishing touches